alibabacloud-howto/microservices-with-kubernetes/README.md

 kubectl logs -l app=database-app -c istio-proxy
 ```

 You can see the access logs in the terminal.
+If you cannot see any logs, try to send requests to the website again.

 ![images/envoy_proxy_log.png](images/envoy_proxy_log.png)